FairpoolDEX/contracts/Market-Crash-Protection.md

 1. Trader should use the following methods of the [MCP contract](#market-crash-protection-contract):
     * [Sell method](#sell-method)

+### Market price

+Market price is a decimal number that represents the highest bid price at which you can sell the [base token](#base-token) for [quote token](#quote-token) on the open market.
+For example: "The market price of ETH is 3000 USDT".

+Examples:

+* 20.0
+* 40.45
+* 10000.0

+Notes:

+* Different markets may have different prices.
+For example, Binance ETHUSDT market may have a market price of 3000, while Uniswap ETHUSDT market may have a market price of 3010.

 ### Guaranteed price

 Guaranteed price is a decimal number that represents the price at which you can sell the [base token](#base-token) into the [MCP contract](#market-crash-protection-contract).
 See "[How to save money](#how-to-save-money)".